 RDA Darling Downs and South West Region

-The resident workers in the RDA Darling Downs and South West Region have a similar proportion of people using public transport to get to work as Information Media and Telecommunications.
+Within the RDA Darling Downs and South West Region, there is a similar proportion of resident All industries workers using public transport to get to work than the Information Media and Telecommunications workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the RDA Darling Downs and South West Region's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;